raspberrypilearning/python-web-server-with-flask/worksheet.md

 ## Building a basic Flask web application

-Now you're going to set up the most basic web application with Flask and Python.
+Now you're going to set up a basic web application with Flask and Python.
 You will be able to run a single web page and display some text on a web browser.

-1. Return to the Terminal window and create a new folder in your document called `webapp`:
+1. Return to the Terminal window and create a new folder called `webapp` by typing:

     ```bash
     mkdir webapp
     ```

     `mkdir` means "make directory": a directory is a folder.
 It can contain files and more folders.

-1. Navigate into this directory using the `cd` command:
+1. Navigate into this directory using the `cd` command and pressing **enter**:

     ```bash
     cd webapp
     ```
     `cd` means "change directory": you use it to enter a folder.

-1. Flask applications can be run from a single file.
-Now create the file now using touch:
+1. Flask applications can be run from a single file, so you need to create the file now using the touch command like this:

     ```bash
     touch app.py